 Featured Articles

-We offer Environmental Science: Atmospheres authors a choice of two Creative Commons licences: CC BY or CC BY NC.
-Publication under these licences means that authors retain copyright of their article, but users are allowed to read, download, copy, distribute, print, search, or link to the full texts of articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+We offer Environmental Science: Atmospheres authors a choice of two Creative Commons licenses: CC BY or CC BY NC.
+Publication under these licenses means that authors retain copyright of their article, but allows users to read, download, copy, distribute, print, search, or link to the full texts of articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 Read our open access statement for further information.

 All published articles are deposited with LOCKSS, CLOCKSS, Portico and the British Library for archiving.